WeAreSnook/developer-manual/onboarding-checklist.md

 ## Background reading

-We have put together a bit of a reading list to help people orient themselves.
+We have put together a reading list to help people orient themselves in the team.

+### Our principles

+As a team we have three core principles that guide our daily actions:

+#### 1.Universal access

+— We design and build technology that everyone can use.
+— We care deeply about accessibility and equality of access.

+#### 2.Delightfully useful

+— Our work is useful, usable and aligned to user goals.
+— Beyond utility, we build things that bring delight into people's lives and help them thrive.

+#### 3. Radically adaptive

+— We respond quickly to people’s emerging needs and a world in flux.
+— We choose tools and methods to design and build technology for change.

 ### How we work

 - Our delivery process aligns closely with the GDS [Digital Service standard](https://www.gov.uk/service-manual/service-standard).
-- We build software that conforms to the principles of [12 Factor Apps](https://12factor.net/).
-This helps us build secure and sc
+- We create software that conforms to the principles of [12 Factor Apps](https://12factor.net/).
 - We align the team around the [values](https://www.agilealliance.org/agile101/the-agile-manifesto/) and [principles](https://www.agilealliance.org/agile101/12-principles-behind-the-agile-manifesto/) of the Agile manifesto over a tribe of Agile like Scrum or XP.
-Learn more about our approach to [Agile](agile/)
+There is also [a helpful video](https://www.youtube.com/watch?v=LMnozmayNJQ) that covers the 12 principles of Agile if you find that easier. **Learn more about our approach to [Agile](agile/)**.
-- Team orientation

 ### Technology

-- [TDD](#) - How we approach test driven development
+- [TDD](https://github.com/WeAreSnook/developer-manual/issues/9) - How we approach test driven development
+- [Managing secrets](https://github.com/WeAreSnook/developer-manual/issues/10) - How we keep secrets....well secret 🗝